hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 There are situations when information is missing, this could be at the section level where a source system does not have information on a patient's medical devices, or may be at an element level within a resource.

-Where data is missing for an element within a resource and the reason is not known, systems **SHALL** implement the requirements of the [Missing Data](general-requirements.html#missing-data) section.

 Where data is missing at the section level and the reason is not known, systems **SHALL** implement the requirements of the [Empty Sections](general-requirements.html#empty-sections) section.

+Where data is missing for an element within a resource and the reason is not known, systems **SHALL** implement the requirements of the [Missing Data](general-requirements.html#missing-data) section.`Composition.section`, is treated as _Empty Section_ not _Missing Data_.

 Missing data is distinct from a known absence of data for either:
 * no known x - where it is known, for example, that there are no known allergies for a patient
 * workflow - where there is a known workflow reason information for the section is not available

 #### Assertion statement of known absence of data

 Where the source system can assert a known absence of data (No known X), the system **SHOULD** populate `Composition.section.entry` in accordance with the relevant profile specific implementation guidance for no known x.

+For example, to represent that a patient does not have an allergy or category of allergies, an appropriate negation code (e.g. 716186003 \|No known allergy\| or 1003774007 \|No known Hevea brasiliensis latex allergy\|) is used in `AllergyIntolerance.code`.

 In AU PS this approach is preferred to using `Composition.section.emptyReason` due to the widely known and implemented patterns established within FHIR, and in AU Core, to assert known absence of clinical data.

-For example, to represent that a patient does not have an allergy or category of allergies, an appropriate negation code (e.g. 716186003 \|No known allergy\| or 1003774007 \|No known Hevea brasiliensis latex allergy\|) is used in `AllergyIntolerance.code`.
+There is no differentiation in guidance between mandatory and optional sections.

 #### Known absence of data due to workflow

 Where the source system does not have information for a particular section and there is a known workflow reason, the system **SHALL** represent that reason by populating `Composition.section.emptyReason`:
 * Prefer not to answer may be represented by sending the [Data Absent Reason](http://terminology.hl7.org/CodeSystem/data-absent-reason) code "asked-declined"
 * Asked but not known may be represented by sending the [Data Absent Reason](http://terminology.hl7.org/CodeSystem/data-absent-reason) code "asked-unknown"
 * Where the workflow does not support obtaining the information, it may be represented by sending the [List Empty Reason](https://hl7.org/fhir/R4/codesystem-list-empty-reason.html) code "notasked"

+There is no differentiation in guidance between mandatory and optional sections noting that:
+* mandatory sections **SHALL** be populated in the Composition
+* recommended sections **SHOULD** be populated in the Composition
+* optional sections **MAY** be populated in the Composition

 #### Missing Data